jonjonsson/Emby-MDBList-Collection-Creator/README.md

 ### 2. Automatically Download Your Lists from MDBList

 By creating your own lists on MDBList (found at [My MDBList](https://mdblist.com/mylists/)), Emby collections will be automatically created from your saved lists.
 This feature can be turned off in `config.cfg`.
 Please ensure your newly created MDBLists populate items before running the script.

+## Changelog

+Version 1.1: Can use lists by specifing MDBList name and user name of creator instead of having to know the ID.
+No change required for config.cfg.
+See example config.cfg on how to use it.
+Version 1.2: Optionally change the sort name of Emby Collections so that the collections that get modified are ordered first.
+On by default.
+Optionally add "update_collection_sort_name = False" to config.cfg to disable.

 ## Frequently Asked Questions